slokeshrestha26/slokeshrestha26.github.io/projects.md

 ![Infant Apnea](assets/img/Infant_Apnea-1.jpg)
 <p style = "font-size: 0.5em; text-align:center;"> Image reproduced with permission from CHIA</p>

-***The goal of the project is to understand the physiological mechanisms associated with apnea of prematurity and develop machine learning algorithms for the prediction of life-threatening events in preterm infants.***<br><br>
+***The goal of the project is to understand the physiological mechanisms associated with apnea of prematurity and develop machine learning algorithms for the prediction of life-threatening events in preterm infants.***

 I have been working on developing machine learning based risk stratification algorithm for preterm infants. <br><br>